 After reading this article, we have even more specific cases you may be interested in:

 - When Test Newsletters Are Not Sent But Test Emails Are

 - When Activation or Welcome Emails Are Not Sent

 - Test Reports: Could Not Istantiate The mail() Function

-First: do a test from the Newsletter Status page
+First: do a test from with our Delivery Diagnostic page

-The status page offers a mailing test feature where you can send out emails to specified addresses using the same method used by Newsletter when delivering your newsletters.
+The Delivery Diagnostic page offers a mailing test feature where you can send out emails to specified addresses using the same method used by Newsletter when delivering your newsletters.

-Do not test only a single email address: test one ore more address on different domains, like gmail, hotmail, your own domain and so on.
+Do not test only a single email address: test one or more addresses on different domains, like Gmail, Hotmail, your own domain and so on.